-"Oh, c'mon, Aaron."
+“Oh, c’mon, Aaron.”
 She batted her eyes at him, flashing that mesmerizing smile of hers.
-Shanna knew all too well the hypnotic effect it had over him.
-He knew it, too, though such knowledge never seemed to help free him from its influence.
-Once, he'd tried to measure the energy produced by his reaction to it.
+Shanna knew all too well the hypnotic effect it had on him.
+He knew it, too, though such knowledge never helped free him from its influence.
+Once, he’d tried to measure the energy produced by his reaction to it.
 Every emission had an associated frequency.
-Knowing that frequency opened the possibility of manipulating the reaction, though determining such a measurement was really only the first step as the process was ultimately much more complex than just that.
-Which is not to say that Aaron necessarily wanted to free himself from what he felt when he was around Shanna, but curiosity got the better of him and he knew he had to at least explore the possibilities.
-Of course, Shanna had asked him what in the world he was doing that one time they'd met up when, without a single word, he'd turned his encorder on himself.
-She'd tolerated that much with an odd stare.
-But when he'd started to take readings from her own person, she'd lost patience and batted the device away.
-When she had insisted on an explanation, he'd had a hard time formulating one that didn't reveal his feelings for her.
-Ultimately, he had managed some vague mutterings that he was quite sure Shanna had seen right through.
+Knowing that frequency opened the possibility of manipulating the reaction, though determining such a measurement was only the first step since the process was much more complex than just that.
+Which was not to say that Aaron wanted to free himself from what he felt when he was around Shanna, but curiosity got the better of him and he knew he had to at least explore the possibilities.
+Of course, Shanna had asked him what in the world he was doing that one time they’d met up when, without a single word, he’d turned his encorder on himself.
+She’d tolerated that much with an odd stare.
+But when he’d started to take readings from her, she’d lost patience and batted the device away.
+When she insisted on an explanation, he’d had a tough time formulating one that didn’t reveal his feelings for her.
+Ultimately, he had managed some vague mutterings that he was sure Shanna had seen right through.
 Now, unable to help himself, Aaron nodded in acquiescence.

 “There’ll still be plenty of time to read your dusty old books,” Shanna said.

 They re-entered the city through a postern gate.
 Others walking along with them continued to congratulate Shanna on her victory.
-No one acknowledged Aaron's presence; it was all too easy to just ignore him.
+No one acknowledged Aaron’s presence; it was all too easy to just ignore him.
 The two guards stationed beneath the portcullis, who had watched with amusement as Aaron had been carried out, looked on with bored expressions now as scamp after scamp passed through their gate.
 Within the city walls, the group thinned until Aaron and Shanna walked alone.
 They smacked their feet as they went, sloughing mud from their shoes as they passed shops just closing and balconied apartments just coming to life.
-They turned at an alley.
-Mid-way down its length, Shanna stopped Aaron in his tracks with a finger to her lips.
+Midway down an alley, Shanna stopped Aaron in his tracks with a finger to her lips.

 Her voice was a whisper.
 “Wait here.”